 | Rent-to-own | R3,500–R5,000 | R15,000–R21,500 |

 ⚠️ Driving without proper e-hailing insurance is rolling the dice.
-One accident without cover could cost you R50,000+ in vehicle damage and liability.
+One accident without cover will cost you R50,000+ in vehicle damage and liability.
 If you're renting, confirm the fleet owner's policy covers e-hailing specifically — not just personal use.

 Tip: Download offline maps for your city on Google Maps.
 This cuts data usage in half for navigation.